copyrite/LwotcMinimalText/XComGame.md

 * Units visible at squadsight ranges do confer bonus.

 ## Aid Protocol
-Use your GREMLIN to grant an ally bonus defense until the start of your next turn.
+Use your GREMLIN to give an ally +{ AID_PROT_DEFENSE } defense until the start of your next turn.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
-* Does not break concealment.
-* Bonus improves with GREMLIN tiers.
+* Defense improves with GREMLIN tiers.

 ## Aim
 +20 Aim and +20 Crit to your next shot after you Hunker Down.
+* TODO: On your next turn?

 ## Aim Assist
 +15 Aim and +15 Crit against holotargeted units.
 * The debuffs from Holotargeter (weapon) and Holo Targeting (ability) both work.

 ## Airdrop
-Use your GREMLIN to grant an explosive grenade to an ally.
+Use your GREMLIN to give an explosive grenade to an ally.
-* Grants a Frag Grenade.
-If the Proving Ground project "Plasma Grenades" is complete, grants a Plasma Grenade instead.
+* Gives a Frag Grenade.
+If the project "Plasma Grenades" is completed, gives a Plasma Grenade instead.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
-* Does not break concealment.
 * {% CHARGES %}

 ## Alpha Mike Foxtrot
-+4 to primary weapon damage. +2 to primary weapon critical damage.
++4 primary weapon damage. +2 primary weapon critical damage.

 ## Amplify
-Free action, 1 Focus\
-Debuff a target to take {% AMPLIFY_BONUS_PCT %}% more damage from the next {% AMPLIFY_NUM_ATTACKS %} attacks.
+Target an enemy in sight.
+It will take {% AMPLIFY_BONUS_PCT %}% more damage from the next {% AMPLIFY_NUM_ATTACKS %} attacks.
+* {% AP0 %}
+* {% FOCUS1 %}
 * {% COOLDOWN %}

 ## Arc Pulser
 Your Arc Thrower can target and damage robotic enemies. -{% ARC_PULSER_HACK %} to target's Hack Defense on hit.
-* {% 1AP ET %}
+* {% AP1 ET %}
 * {% COOLDOWN %}
 * Damage improves with Arc Thrower tier.